 - salt and pepper to taste

-- toasted baguette slices to serve
+- toasted baguette slices to serve or gluten free bread

 - Place the dried mushrooms in hot water for 30 minutes.

 - Melt the butter in a large, heavy skillet.
 Add shallots and cook until translucent, nearly brown, being careful not to burn them.